gameoflord012/ANTs1/Readme.md

 # Build with Unity
-Version 2019.4.26f1
+Version 2019.4.27f1

-# Editors
-Use Vscode

-# Cleancode Code Conventions
+# Clean Code Conventions

 ## Use Intention-Revealing Names
 The name of a variable, function, or class, should answer all the big questions.
 It